-Quite often Clivus Multrum™ composting toilets are installed in parks, national parks and public areas so toilet rooms that are side by side can usually be serviced by the one compost chamber.
+Quite often Clivus Multrum™ continuous composting toilets are installed in parks, national parks and public areas so toilet rooms that are side by side can usually be serviced by the one compost chamber.
 Larger tanks can also have more than one pedestal for each composting tank.

-As the toilet pedestals are connected by vertical chutes to the compost tank, pedestals that are some distance apart will need a separate tank each.
+As the toilet pedestals are connected by vertical chutes to the compost tank, pedestals that are some distance apart will need separate tanks.

-If your land is slightly sloped you may need to partially excavate the area where the holding tank is located so appropriate clearances and room is made for maintenance.
+If your land is slightly sloped you may need to partially excavate the area where the composting tank is located.
+Ensure there is sufficient space to allow for maintenance.

 The volume of excess liquid will depend on several factors, but should not exceed 1 litre per person per day.
 In domestic installations, there is frequently no excess liquid at all.
 Clivus Multrum can also provide reliable pump-out systems if natural drainage cannot be achieved.